MikkoPasanen/Chef-quiz/README.md

 ## STILL IN PROGRESS!

 ## About
-Chef quiz is a school project for my UI-technologies course in TAMK.
+Chef quiz is a school project for UI-technologies course in TAMK.

 The goal was to make a website by using basic frontend technologies:
 - HTML